|

 The boatsteerer also at this time pulls the bow oar, but when near the whale he ceases rowing, quits the oar and strikes the harpoon into the animal, the line attached to which runs between the men to the after part of the boat, and after passing two or three times round the loggerhead, is continuous with the coil lying in the bottom of the boat.

 The boatsteerer now comes aft, and steers the boat by means of an oar passed through a ring attached to the stern called a "Grummet," he also attends the line through all the subsequent operations: the headsman at the same time passes forwards, and takes his station in the bows of the boat, prepared at the proper time to plunge his lance into the body of the whale.
-It requires considerable tact and experience to do this in the most effectual manner
+It requires considerable tact and experience to do this in the most effectual manner.

-When in pursuit of the whale in this way with the boats, it occasionally happens that just at the moment the harpoon is about to be thrust into its body, the whale suddenly descends — its course, however, has been observed, and the boats are placed in a position to be near it when it again rises to breathe; the time, as has been before stated, when he will do this is known to a minute.
+When in pursuit of the whale in this way with the boats, it occasionally happens that just at the moment the harpoon is about to be thrust into its body, the whale suddenly descends -- its course, however, has been observed, and the boats are placed in a position to be near it when it again rises to breathe; the time, as has

 §3.
 When the boat's head is placed against the body of the whale, the headsman begins to destroy it by thrusting his lance into its body, or darting it from a distance.
 At the moment of lancing, he cries, "stern all," the oars are then immediately backed and the boat's stern becoming its cutwater, it is thus removed from danger without the trouble or loss of time in turning.
 Upon feeling the lance the whale generally plunges and throws itself in all directions, lashing the water with its tail, and threatening destruction with its formidable jaw.
 (See Plate No. 1.)